jaredyseow/housing-crisis-wage-employment-analysis/README.md

 # housing-crisis-wage-employment-analysis

-Analysis of employment and average weekly wages in Construction, Finance, and Real Estate industries during the 2009 housing crisis using BLS QCEW data (2004–2012).
+Analysis of employment and average weekly wages in Construction, Finance, and Real Estate industries during the 2008 financial crisis using BLS QCEW data (2004–2012).
 Includes SQL query, Tableau dashboard, and key insights on industry trends before, during, and after the recession.

-# Industry Impact of the 2008 Financial Crisis: Employment and Wages (2004–2012)
+## Industry Impact of the 2008 Financial Crisis: Employment and Wages (2004–2012)

 This project analyzes the impact of the 2008 housing and financial crisis on employment and wages across three major industries: **Construction**, **Finance**, and **Real Estate**.